 Working with Patent Office Examiner

-In case if your application is incomplete for some reasons, you will get a notification from the patent office.
+In case if your application is incomplete for some reason, you will get a notification from the patent office.
 There is a time period of 3 months for giving a response to an office action.
 Make sure you or your agent corrects the omission within the specified time.
-Delay will lead to disposal of your patent application.
+Delay will lead to the disposal of your patent application.

 Once your patent application meets the USPTO requirements, it proceeds with the prosecution.
 Here the patent office examiner determines whether the application meets the requirements of 35 U.S.C.
 111(a).
 Here 2 things can happen: